jhu-dvrk/dvrk-readthedocs/docs/pages/development/frames/suj.rst

 *********

-For groups that don't have access to a SUJ controller but have an ECM, we recommend to use the SUJ Fixed class.
+For groups that don't have access to a SUJ controller but have an ECM, we recommend using the SUJ Fixed class.
 This class maintains the transformation graph one would get with a real SUJ but the SUJ transformations have to be provided by the user.
 These transformations are usually the result of a registration.
 Using the